EmilyMarkowitz-NOAA/BestScriptingPractices/README.md

 In the above example, I use “\# \*\*\* \[text\]” in an attempt to make a level down subsection.
 Consider, “Correlation”, “Visualizations”, and “Save Outputs” are all part of doing an analysis.
-You can use anything to take the space of the aesterisk (\*) but I think aesterisks look best.
+You can use anything to take the space of the asterisk (\*) but I think asterisks look best.

 These headers work the same as if I wrote them as .